 How Does the Federal Solar Tax Credit Work?

-In addition to the incentives above, Minnesota homeowners can use the federal solar tax credit, also known as the solar Investment Tax Credit (ITC).
-This incentive reduces your federal government taxes by up to 30% of your total solar panel installation costs.
-The policy was introduced as part of the Energy Policy Act of 2005 and was initially set to expire in 2007, but Congress has extended it multiple times.
-It’s currently set to run through 2034, though the rate will begin to reduce in 2033.
-Learn more about this incentive in our guide to the federal solar tax credit.
+In addition to the incentives above, Minnesota homeowners can take advantage of the federal solar tax credit, also known as the Investment Tax Credit (ITC).
+This incentive allows you to deduct up to 30% of your total solar panel installation costs from your federal taxes, making solar energy more affordable.
+Originally introduced in the Energy Policy Act of 2005, the ITC was set to expire in 2007 but has been extended multiple times by Congress.
+It is currently available through 2034, with a gradual reduction in the credit beginning in 2033.

 Does Minnesota Offer Net Metering?